mate-academy/js_2048_game/README.md

 **How to Launch the Project**
 Clone the repository:
 - git clone [repository-url]
+- npm i
-- Open index.html in a browser to start playing.
+- npm start